How is Machine Learning Transforming Autism Diagnosis?

 Key Findings and Insights

-The study showed that ML algorithms have the potential to enhance the accuracy and efficiency of ASD diagnosis significantly.
-Among the tested models, the Random Forest model achieved the highest performance, with an accuracy of 97% and a perfect AUROC value of 1.00, showcasing its ability to distinguish between individuals with and without ASD.
-This precision minimizes the risk of misdiagnosis and facilitates timely interventions.
+The study demonstrated that ML algorithms could significantly enhance the accuracy and efficiency of ASD diagnosis.
+Among the models tested, Random Forest achieved the highest performance, with an accuracy of 97 % and a perfect AUROC of 1.00.
+This model's precision reduces the risk of misdiagnosis, supporting timely interventions for children with ASD.

-Practical Applications for Clinical Practices
+Practical Applications in Clinical Settings

 Conclusion and Future Directions